“Tell me and I forget. Teach me and I remember. Involve me and I learn.”

 3. Wall Street Survivor

-Partnering with AOL, Seeking Alpha, and The Motley Fool, Wall Street Survivor is among the most popular simulated games available.
-You can start with anywhere from $10,000 to $10 million in virtual money.
-There is the option to join a public or private league or create your own league.
-This site is resource-rich and provides courses, videos, newsletters, starter guides, and articles.
-I particularly like that they have resources to analyze a business and its financial statements.
-As a former analyst, the resources make my heart sing.
+Partnering with AOL, Seeking Alpha, and The Motley Fool, Wall Street Survivor is among the most popular simulated games.
+You can start with anywhere from $10,000 to $10 million virtual money.
+You can join a public or private league or create your own league.
+This resource-rich site provides courses, videos, newsletters, starter guides, and articles.
+I particularly like that they have the resources to analyze a business and its financial statements.
+As a former analyst, these resources make my heart sing.